French conjugation: Auxiliary verbs

 As stand-alone verbs, the conjugation of the two auxiliaries is listed in the appendix at the end of the article.

 First group verbs (-er verbs)

 French verbs ending in -er, which constitute the largest class, inflect somewhat differently from other verbs.
-The endings in the simple present singular are written -e (first person singular), -es (second person singular) and -e (third person singular), while in the other two groups the endings are more usually -s, -s and -t respectively.
+The endings in the present simple singular are written -e (first person singular), -es (second person singular) and -e (third person singular), while in the other two groups the endings are more usually -s, -s and -t respectively.
 This variation is purely orthographic, as these endings are not pronounced in speech.
 Additional orthographic variations are also implemented to reflect pronunciation; see below for spelling rules.

 The first group is demonstrated below with parler.